Is there an option to never unblock/unban an IP address? In other words to permanently block the IP addresses.

 Do you have to turn on the Windows Firewall on an RDP server for the

 RDPGuard software to work?
-We generally do not have the firewall turned on.
+We generally do not have the Windows Firewall turned on.

 How do i make RdpGuard listen on a port other than 3389?